JayKirt/Campaign-Website/README.md

     Description for campaign items set to right side. ✔️ <br>
     Main title centred at top of page. ✔️<br>
     Campaign session number to right side of campaign picture.✔️  <br>
-    Make page responsive - make dots smaller and images keep 50% border radius and stay a circle shape on re-size</li> <br>
+    Make page responsive - make dots smaller and images keep 50% border radius and stay a circle shape on re-size up to 600 px ✔️ </li> <br>

   <li><ins> Maps page: </ins> <br>
     Map images displaying in a list pushed to the left. ✔️ <br>